Updated: May 5

 Day 18 A film that stars my favourite actor.
 Has to be Bette Davis who I fell for in the 1980s when it was harder to get hold of all old films, but saw 30+.
 My faves are All About Eve & Baby Jane.
 But today I’m going to watch one I don’t remember seeing, The Star (1952), d.
 Stuart Heisler.
 There's something incredibly brave about Bette Davis taking on this role of a washed-up at 40 actress, only two years after her best acting Oscar nom for All About Eve.
 Some amazing/tragic scenes ie drunk driving with Oscar & the screentest.

 Day 19 A film made by my favourite director.
 Don’t really have a favourite, but Billy Wilder is up there, especially as both Sunset Boulevard & Double Indemnity are in my top 20.
-But today watching one I’ve not seen, A Foreign Affair (1948) d.
+But today watching one I’ve not seen for a while, A Foreign Affair (1948) d.
 Billy Wilder.
 Not a top tier Wilder/Brackett but a must-see comedy for Marlene Dietrich's performance as a nightclub chanteuse & Jean Arthur as a buttoned-up congresswoman who finds a new lease of life on a fact-finding trip to post-WW2 Berlin.

 Day 20 A film that changed my life.
 Took some to think about this one, but then I realised the film was literally staring at me, as the poster for Mississippi Masala (1991) d.
 Mira Nair is hanging on my office wall.
 Is was a real pleasure to revisit this film.
 Denzel Washington & Sarita Choudhury are a charismatic and likeable pair of actors who play a young couple in love, who have to deal with their parents’ & their friends’ disapproval.
 Heartfelt & joyous, but also via her father’s backstory moving & important - you can read my blog on this film here.